crayment/opencode-session-metadata/README.md

 ## Storage Location

-Metadata files are stored in `.opencode/sessionData/` and are gitignored by default.
-You can optionally commit them if you want to track session metadata in version control.
+Metadata files are stored in `~/.local/share/opencode/storage/session/<project-id>/` alongside OpenCode's session files, using the `.metadata.json` extension.

+For backward compatibility, the plugin also reads from the legacy location (`.opencode/sessionData/`) if metadata isn't found in the new location.

 ## License